RediSearch/RediSearch/docs/Configuring.md

 $ redis-server --loadmodule ./redisearch.so GC_POLICY FORK FORK_GC_RETRY_INTERVAL 10
 ```

+### Notes

+* only to be combined with `GC_POLICY FORK` and `FORK_GC_RUN_INTERVAL`
+* added in v1.4.16
+* not to be combined with `FORK_GC_CLEAN_THRESHOLD`

 ## FORK_GC_CLEAN_THRESHOLD

-The fork gc will only start to clean when the number of not cleaned document will acceded this threshold.
-The default is zero
-for behavior backword compatability but its highly recomended to change it to some higher number.
+The `fork GC` will only start to clean when the number of not cleaned document will exceeded this threshold.
+The default value is zero for backwards compatibility.
+However, it's highly recommended to change it to a higher number.

 ### Default